 - The Clery Act does not define what is timely.
 However, the warning should be issued as soon as pertinent information is available because the intent of a Clery Timely Warning Notice is to alert the campus community of continuing threats, especially concerning safety, thereby enabling community members to protect themselves. - Clery Act regulations do not specify what information should be included in a Timely Warning Notice.
-However, the warning should include all information that would promote safety because the intent of the warning is to enable members of the campus community to protect themselves. - The issuing of a Timely Warning Notice should be decided on a case-by-case basis in light of all of the facts surrounding a crime, including factors such as the nature of the crime, the continuing danger to the campus community and the possible risk of compromising law enforcement efforts. - Generally, the warning will specify the type of reported crime, the time and location at which the reported crime occurred, and specific advice t o the campus community regarding steps to take to avoid becoming a victim.
+However, the warning should include all information that would promote safety because the intent of the warning is to enable members of the campus community to protect themselves. - The issuing of a Timely Warning Notice should be decided on a case-by-case basis in light of all of the facts surrounding a crime, including factors such as the nature of the crime, the continuing danger to the campus community and the possible risk of compromising law enforcement efforts. - Generally, the warning will specify the type of reported crime, the time and location at which the reported crime occurred, and specific advice to the campus community regarding steps to take to avoid becoming a victim.

-• How Clery Timely Warning Notices are Issued
+How Clery Timely Warning Notices are Issued

 - Clery Timely Warning Notices will be issued to students and employees upon confirmation of a significant emergency, dangerous situation, incident or crime impacting the campus community and/or the surrounding area.
 This information may be disseminated to campus community members via a variety of mechanisms or mediums.
-Clemson University will use one or more of the following means: - · Media Relations will be responsible for issuing the Timely Warning Notice by email to students' and employees' campus email addresses - · Text messaging to cellphones of those enrolled in the service - · Emergency website - Timely Warnings are posted on the CU Safety website at clemson.edu/cusafety - Timely Warnings may be posted to other locations, including both public and university social media channels as deemed appropriate: twitter.com/CU\Police?ref\src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor instagram.com/explore/ locations/1038447389642932/clemson-university-police-department?hl=en - Anyone with information possibly warranting a Timely Warning should contact the Clemson University Police Department by calling 911 or 864-656-2222.
+Clemson University will use one or more of the following means: - · Media Relations will be responsible for issuing the Timely Warning Notice by email to students' and employees' campus email addresses - · Text messaging to cellphones of those enrolled in the service - · Emergency website - Timely Warnings are posted on the CU Safety website at clemson.edu/cusafety - Timely Warnings may be posted to other locations, including both public and University social media channels as deemed appropriate: twitter.com/cu\police - Anyone with information possibly warranting a Timely Warning should contact the Clemson University Police Department by calling 911 or 864-656-2222.
 Information that could compromise law enforcement efforts will not be disseminated.